snorez/codecov/README.md

 It seems that what we do now and syzkaller are similar.

+we provide two global lists, the functions list we probed, and the threads that registered.
+If the probed functions triggered, but current thread not registered, then we do nothing.

 # Usage
 + modify your /etc/fstab, add this line debugfs	/sys/kernel/debug	debugfs	mode=0755,noauto	0	0